Home / 5G / Protocols / PHY / Bandwidth Part

 Reconfiguration and performance changes

-If the network reconfigures BWP behavior, engineers may see changes in control monitoring, throughput, apparent usable bandwidth, or power-related UE behavior without the carrier itself changing.
+If the network reconfigures BWP behavior, changes may appear in control monitoring, throughput, apparent usable bandwidth, or UE power behavior without the carrier itself changing.

 • configured carrier bandwidth versus active BWP